 Christians don’t believe in forced conversions.
 We believe in persuading others of a message that is good and attractive.
 Christianity is by definition a conversion religion.
-No one is born a Christian.
 People become Christians as they are convinced by the truthfulness and goodness of Christianity’s message, the Gospel of Jesus of Christ.

 As Christians speak to the issue, take a reminder from the Apostle Paul and speak with grace and gentleness, and always with truthfulness.
 If a religious group is practicing a genuinely harmful activity, then Christians should be the first to call it out.
 When we teach the Bible’s portrait of human sexuality do so with clarity and again with grace.
 Christianity is not a religion for moral purists but for those who are not and who become captivated by the better story offered in Jesus.

 The Conversation article is very poor and it is an unjustified call to create a society where there is forced conversion: where religious groups no longer have freedom to teach in line with their religious convictions but where the State dictates what a Church can and can not teach and practice when it comes to human sexuality.
 This will of course breed a less tolerant and less free society, and it will only add to the sexual confusion and pain that our society is already experiencing.

 The original version of this piece had an error in it.
 I said La Trobe when the university is in fact RMIT.
 Apologises.